StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 - Integrate network monitoring information from [SolarWinds](/stackpacks/integrations/solarwinds.md).
 STAC-13360
 - Signficantly [improved Topology navigation](/use/stackstate-ui/perspectives/topology-perspective.md):
-  - Improved component popover with direct links to contextual actions,
+  - Improved component popover with direct links to contextual actions.
+STAC-12909
   - Double clicking on a topology element (group, component or relation) "zooms into" that element in the Topology Perspective
   - Use the Plus button to expand a view with connected components, link from a trace span to the service.
 STAC-13359
 - Improved propagation functions to reduce noise.
 Alpha release.
 Not enabled by default.
 STAC-13107